tari-project/rfcs/src/TIP-0001_tari_improvement_proposals.md

 * Rename 'Under Review' to 'Proposed', and change its status flag to `P`
 * Remove the 'Deferred' and 'Provisional' statuses.
 * Remove the 'Draft' status as a separate thing-- pull requests are already a draft state.

+### 2026-05-18

+* Remove redundant 'Replaced' status in favor of 'Deprecated.'
+* Remove persistent 'Reviewer' field in favor of relying on git history.
+* Remove 'Needs Revision' status in favor of immediate follow-up PRs.

 [OEP]: https://docs.openedx.org/projects/openedx-proposals/en/latest/processes/oep-0001.html
 [RFCs repository]: https://github.com/tari-project/rfcs